-- forms of coordinated wrongdoing that had become the Federal Judiciary's institutionalized modus operandi. - 30.
-Any effort to dredge the corruption found and adopt measures to prevent it from settling down again as the operational foundation of the Judiciary would have provoked a shift in the three Branches" balance of power.
+- complicitly silent about the underreporting of assets in the financial disclosure reports and other forms of coordinated wrongdoing that had become the Federal Judiciary's institutionalized modus operandi. - 32.
+Any effort to dredge the corruption found and adopt measures to prevent it from settling down again as the operational foundation of the Judiciary would have provoked a shift in the balance of power among the three Branches.
 The emergence of Congress as the most effective Branch to restore legality could have been felt as a threat by the other two Branches.
-The tug of war among all of them trying to reequilibrate or maintain their role in government would have precipitated a constitutional crisis of unimaginable proportions. - 31.
+The tug of war among all of them trying to reequilibrate or maintain their role in government would have precipitated a constitutional crisis of unimaginable proportions. - 33.
 The Watergate Scandal constitutes precedent that validates this scenario as realistic.
 Actually, for some it may have been all too realistic and menacing too.
-So, on two occasions the day after Dr. Cordero emailed articles exposing Judge Sotomayor"s wrongdoing his four email accounts held at four different Internet service providers stopped receiving emails!
+So, on two occasions the day after Dr. Cordero emailed articles exposing Judge Sotomayor"s wrongdoing his four email accounts held at four different Internet service providers stopped receiving emails.
 He immediately contacted the ISPs to inquire about why his email accounts had been blocked.
 Gradually, he began to receive emails again.
 However, since then he does not receive nearly as many emails as he did before; mostly junk emails is what he gets now.
 Most importantly, he no longer receives emails from the pro se litigants who had experienced similar judicial abuse of power and denial of due process and with whom he used to be in regular contact.
 It is as though they or he had disappeared from the Internet.
 That cannot be explained away as a technical glitch that occurred simultaneously on four accounts each with a different domain.